JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 ![point example](assets/figures/tutorial-hello-world.png)

 If you're using Juno, the image should appear in the Plots window.
-If you're typing in a Jupyter notebook, the image should appear below the code.
+If you're working in a Jupyter notebook, the image should appear below the code.
 If you're in a terminal or text editor, the image should have opened up in some other application, or, at the very least, it should have been saved in your current working directory (as "luxor-drawing.png").
-If nothing happened, or if something bad happened, we've got some set-up or installation issues...
+If nothing happened, or if something bad happened, we've got some set-up or installation issues probably unrelated to Luxor...

 Let's press on.
 The `@png` macro is an easy way to make a drawing; all it does is save a bit of typing.
-The macro expands to enclose your drawing commands with calls to the `Document()`, `origin()`, `finish()`, and `preview()` functions.
+(The macro expands to enclose your drawing commands with calls to the `Document()`, `origin()`, `finish()`, and `preview()` functions.)
 There are also `@svg` and `@pdf` macros, which do a similar thing.
 PNGs are good because they show up in Juno and Jupyter.
-SVGs don't, and neither do PDFs...
+PDF documents usually open up in a separate application.

-This example illustrates a few useful things about Luxor drawings:
+This example illustrates a few things about Luxor drawings:

 - There are default values which you don't have to set if you don't want to (file names, colors, font sizes, etc).